IntersectMBO/lsm-tree/doc/format-run.md

 in-memory representation of the other main components, and knowing how much data to read from disk for each component.

+The clash map is expected to be very small, so its file format is mainly designed to be simple, not compact.
+After a 64bit number of elements, each pair of key and page number is serialised in the following order:
+* the page number (as a 32bit value)
+* the length of the key in bytes (as a 32bit value)
+* the key
+* padding to 64bit alignment

 Size granularity, alignment and any trailing padding of the components:
 1. 32bit size granularity, 32bit alignment
 2. 32bit size granularity, 32bit alignment, trailing padding to 64bit alignment
 3. 64bit size granularity, 64bit alignment
 4. 64bit size granularity, 64bit alignment
-5. 8bit size granularity, 8bit alignment, trailing padding to 64bit alignment
+5. 32bit size granularity, 32bit alignment, trailing padding to 64bit alignment
 6. 64bit size granularity, 64bit alignment
 7. 64bit size granularity, 64bit alignment
 8. 64bit size granularity, 64bit alignment

+All numbers are serialised in little-endian format.

 The alignment of the components is arranged such that it would be possible (if desired) to mmap the whole file and access almost all of the components with